- Location and Housing

 - Cultural Events and Activities

 - An Unlimited Tube Pass for Zones 1 and 2

 - Health Insurance

-All students are required to attend the mandatory Agreement Meeting.
+All students are required to attend the mandatory Program Agreement Meeting.
 This afternoon long event will cover important topics relevant to study abroad like health, safety, security, and more.
-Plus, it will give you the chance to meet other students studying abroad on your programs!
+In addition, it will give you the chance to meet other students studying abroad on your program.
 Alumni and staff will also be present to help you start thinking about your goals for the program.
-Your program manager will follow up with more information once you begin your application!
+Your program manager will follow up with more information once you begin your application.